Porichthys notatus: Habitat and behavior

+During the nonbreeding season, the plainfin midshipmen typically inhabit moderately deep ocean waters off the Pacific coast of North America, from Canada to Baja California.
+They can range from shallow water just below the tide to depths of 366 m and prefer sandy and muddy bottoms.

+Diet

 Its diet includes crustaceans and fish.
 It is nocturnal, feeding at night and resting during the day, when it buries itself in the sand.
+As juvenile, they feed on small crustacean larvae and zooplankton.

 Breeding

+During the late spring and early summer, they migrate from the depths to the intertidal zones of the coast to breed.
+For example, in Monterey, California, they come from canyons to seek outcroppings in shallow intertidal zones.
+They can be found by lifting up rocks or logs in the intertidal zones during this season.

 This fish is oviparous, and the male is dimorphic, designated as Type I and Type II.

-The Type I male claims a nest site, which is generally under a rock in the intertidal zone.
+The Type I male claims a nest site, which is generally under a rock or boulders in the intertidal zone.
+Once underneath, he digs out a cavity using his pectoral fins.
+A female will come seeking out males—attracted by his vocalizations—to deposit her eggs in his cavity.
+He will then fertilize the eggs.
+One female normally lays 200-400 eggs, and the number of eggs varies directly with body size.
+The male may attract more than one female and end up with over 1000 eggs in his nest.
+The female deposits the eggs in a single layer to the upper wall of the nest.
 Once the female spawns, she leaves the eggs in the care of the male and departs.
-One female can lay up to 400 eggs, and the number of eggs varies directly with body size.
-The male may mate with a few females and end up with over 1000 eggs in his nest.
-The eggs and larvae adhere to the wall of the nest.
 The male tends them by fanning them, keeping the nest clean, and hydrating them if they begin to desiccate at low tide.
 He protects the larvae post-hatching until they reach their juvenile stage and leave the nest, about 45 days after fertilization.
 Very occasionally, an egg will yield twin larvae.